Dalbergia sissoo: Distribution and habitat

 Dalbergia sissoo is native to the foothills of the Himalayas ranging from Afghanistan in the west to Bihar, India, in the east.
 It also occurs naturally in Iran.
 It is primarily found growing along river banks above 200 m elevation, but can range naturally up to 1400 m.
 The temperature in its native range is typically 10 to 40 C, but varies from just below freezing to nearly 50 C. It can withstand average annual rainfall up to 2000 mm and droughts of three to four months.
 Soils range from pure sand and gravel to rich alluvium of river banks; shisham can grow in slightly saline soils.
 Seedlings are intolerant of shade.

 Ecology

-Dalbergia sissoo is the larval food plant of the black rajah (Charaxes solon).
+Dalbergia sissoo is the larval food plant of the black rajah butterfly (Charaxes solon).

 Uses

 Timber

 It is the best known economic timber species of the rosewood genus sold internationally, but it is also used as fuel wood and for shade and shelter.
 After teak, it is the most important cultivated timber tree of Bihar, which is the largest producer of shisham timber in India.
-In Bihar, the tree is planted on roadsides, along canals, and as a shade tree for tea plantations.
-It is also commonly planted in southern Indian cities such as Bangalore as a street tree.